South East Network for Social Sciences (SeNSS) Studentship

 Candidates without a master’s degree can apply for funding to undertake a research training Master’s before starting their PhD where available (1+3 or 2+2 models).
 Studentships will be awarded on the basis of the academic excellence of both the candidate and the research proposal.
 This is an extremely competitive process and only very high calibre candidates will be successful.

-Open to Home and EU candidates; please see guidance on residency requirements outlined in the RCUK's Conditions of Research Council Training Grants.
-International candidates may be considered for funding in Economics only.
+Please see guidance on residency requirements outlined in the UK Research and Innovation's (UKRI) Terms and Conditions of Research Council Training Grants.

 How to apply